Cenotes near Tulum

 Tulum is famous not only for its ancient Mayan ruins or pristine beaches but also for being home to the largest network of cenotes in the Yucatan, making it a must-see destination for anyone interested in exploring these unique geological formations.

-There are over 100 cenotes in the Tulum area, which form a vast network of interconnected underground rivers and caves.
-These cenotes range from small, shallow pools to massive underground caverns that experienced divers can only access.
+They range from small, shallow pools to massive underground caverns that experienced divers can only access.
 Some of the most famous cenotes in the area include Gran Cenote, Dos Ojos and Cenote Azul, and Calavera, all within a short drive of Tulum.

 Gran Cenote is rightfully one of the most famous cenotes near Tulum.
 This amazing cenote, a massive underground cave, has clear water, intricate rock formations, and abundant fish and other marine life, including fish, turtles, and even small freshwater crocodiles.
 It is an excellent place for snorkeling and diving, with several underwater caves and tunnels to explore.